xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 92. What does the message "For legacy MXNet models Model Optimizer does not support conversion of old MXNet models (trained with 1.0.0 version of MXNet and lower) with custom layers." mean?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This message means that if you have a model with custom layers and its JSON file has been generated with Apache MXNet version lower than 1.0.0, Model Optimizer does not support such topologies.
 If you want to convert it, you have to rebuild MXNet with unsupported layers or generate a new JSON file with Apache MXNet version 1.0.0 or higher.
 You also need to implement OpenVINO extension to use custom layers.
-For more information, refer to the :ref:`OpenVINO Extensibility Mechanism <doxid-openvino_docs__extensibility__u_g__intro>` guide.
+For more information, refer to the :ref:`OpenVINO Extensibility Mechanism <extensibility_api_introduction>` guide.

 .. _question-93: